Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 Will divorce affect my pension?

 A pension is considered a marital asset, and will be impacted by divorce.
 It is common to seek equality of pensions on divorce to ensure that both you and your spouse have a fair pension on retirement.
 This could mean that you can get a larger pension by sharing some of your spouse’s pension, or you may lose some of your pension.
-If you are concerned about your pension speak to one of our divorce solicitors.
+If you are concerned about the consequences for your pension speak to one of our divorce solicitors.

 Can divorce force a sale of the house?